mkdocs/mkdocs/docs/user-guide/styling-your-docs.md

 defined in the parent.
 For example, you could replace the Google Analytics script with one for a different service or replace the search feature with your own.
 You will need to consult the parent theme you are using to determine what blocks are available to override.
-The MkDocs and ReadTheDocs themes provide the following blocks:
+The elstir and ReadTheDocs themes provide the following blocks:

 * `site_meta`: Contains meta tags in the document head.